Angus Montagu, 12th Duke of Manchester: Duke of Manchester

 On 3 June 1985, Lord Angus's older brother, the 11th Duke, who had no children, died suddenly in the United States, so that he inherited his titles and seat in the House of Lords, but little else.
 He had had a fraught relationship with his elder brother, whose remaining property passed to his widow, Andrea, Duchess of Manchester.
 On her death in 1996, she left everything she had to her eldest child, the 11th Duke's stepson.

 As a hereditary peer, the new Duke was able to take a seat in the Lords, but he did not make his maiden speech there until 25 November 1991, in a debate on the European Union.
 The speech was only three minutes long; it was praised for its brevity and succinctness by other peers, including Viscount Tonypandy.
 The Duke also raised questions about redundancies in the Armed Forces with the Leader of the House of Lords, Viscount Cranborne.

 In 1991, the Duke became honorary chairman of the Tampa Bay Lightning ice hockey team, pledging to raise $25 million.
 He was also chairman of a holding company based in Dublin, Link International, which was responsible for raising the money.
 The company failed, unable to pay significant debts, and in 1996 the Duke was convicted of fraud.
 At the trial, his defence lawyer argued that he was the victim of a confidence trick by a business partner, and that the Duke had been made use of because of his gullibility, vanity, and foolishness.
 He was jailed for 33 months and served 28, following which he was deported back to Britain.

 Other work

 The Duke was good friends with celebrity photographer Allan Warren.
 Together, they established the Duke's Trust, a charity for children in need.
 Towards the end of his life, the Duke set up the company Unique Tours, to show American tourists places such as Stratford Upon Avon.
 He found that customers liked meeting a genuine English peer.

 Family

-The Duke of Manchester together with his younger son, Lord Kimble Montagu.
+The Duke of Manchester with his younger son, Lord Kimble Montagu.